-Find popular articles on Best Buy’s blog.
+You find popular articles on Best Buy’s blog.

 This can be done in two ways:

-Using the article “10 surprising ways appliance technology has changed to make your life easier” as an example, create your own title that is relevant to your audience and your website.
-Like this:
+Using the article “10 surprising ways appliance technology has changed to make your life easier” as an example, create your own title that is relevant to your audience and your website, like this:

 See what you did there?
 Best Buy’s blog gave you an idea, and you created a title.
 Your competitor essentially inspired part of your content creation strategy.